browserplus/borg/data/pages/docs/service_dev/00_home.md

 1. Are simpler to write.
 2. Are easier for the end-user to install.
-3. Leverage robust platform provided security mechanisms.
+3. Leverage robust platform-provided security mechanisms.
 4. Are accesible to almost anything you can run in a browser, from JavaScript to Flash.
-5. So if you have an idea of something that we can do today in a native application but not in all the popular browsers on the planet, and you think it could be safely exposed to a web browser environment, we hope you'll check out our 15 minute tutorial and realize your idea!
+5. So if you have an idea of something that we can do today in a native application but not in all the popular browsers on the planet, and you think it could be safely exposed to a web browser environment, we hope you'll check out our tutorials and realize your idea!

+## What Services are currently available?

+For inspiration, check out the [currently-published services](http://beta.browserplus.org/docs/services/).
+This will give you an idea of the kinds of things that can be done, and how broad the opportunity really is.
+You can browse the API of these services to see how their authors decomposed the problem and to see some of the standard service programming idioms (e.g. callbacks, opaque file paths, etc.).

+## Nope, my idea hasn't been implemented yet.

+Great.
+Let's talk about how to write new services.

 ## How do I get my service published?